Patrick Space Force Base: Infrastructure and facilities

+There is a portion of property of the Patrick SFB located in the Satellite Beach city limits.

 Buildings

 The base has the Space Coast Inn for visiting personnel, dormitories for permanent party single enlisted personnel, quarters for families in three separate housing areas, recreational housing on the beach, beach access, combined officers and enlisted clubs, Commissary, a large AAFES base exchange (BX), library and numerous Morale, Welfare and Recreation (MWR) facilities.

 Facilities are used by 4,000 military men and women, 11,500 civilian workers, contractors, and dependents, 43,000 military retirees, and 82,000 members of retirees' families.

 There are several chapels, including Chapel One, Chapel Two, South Chapel at the South Housing area, and Seaside Chapel (Building 440).
 A "45th Space Wing Chapel" travels with the Wing when it is deployed.
 The Catholic Group is called "St. George Parish" and meets in Chapel One or Two.
 While the buildings are owned by the Space Force, the Catholic Parish is under the spiritual direction of the Roman Catholic Archdiocese for the Military Services, USA.

 In 2009, base housing was privatized and, in addition to active duty personnel and their families, also became available for lease by members of the Reserve and Guard, military retirees, Department of Defense civil service employees, and DOD contractors.

 In 2010–2012, the 74000 ft2 medical clinic underwent a major remodel project.
 It was estimated to cost $18.5 million.

 In 2020, the Satellite Pharmacy and Dental Clinic were remodeled to bring current with today's standard of care under DHA (Defense Health Administration), and the construction of a new 74,000-square-foot medical clinic was started.
 It was expected to cost $18.5 million.